-Although I run the photographic studio here at Londolozi, the rangers are the ones who you are out with in the bush when you are capturing your wildlife images.
-I was curious to know what they thought was most important when it comes to taking a wildlife photograph, so I asked them individually:
+Although I run the photographic studio here at Londolozi, the rangers are the ones who you are out in the bush when you are capturing your wildlife images.
+I was curious to know what they thought was most important when it comes to taking a wildlife photograph.
+This is why I asked them individually their top wildlife photography tips.

 “Anticipating the animal’s movements and understanding its behaviour are key to consistently getting a good shot.
 Having a good idea of what they’ll do next will allow you to anticipate or pre-visualize a photo so you can get into the right position for the shot.”